|

 I

-grew up during the so-called Disney Renaissance,
+was fortunate enough to have grown up during the so-called Disney Renaissance,

-a highly lucrative time in Disney animation
+a highly creative and lucrative time in The Walt Disney Company's animation history

 that began in 1989 and lasted for about a

 decade.
-This period marked the final days
+This period marked the final days when animators still drew on paper.
+They were the years

 At